Accurate identification of communication between multiple interacting neural populations: Discussion

 \section{Discussion}

-Understanding how brain regions interact to support distributed computation requires communication models that can disentangle inter-regional communication from local population dynamics and region-specific inputs from unrecorded regions.
+Understanding how brain regions interact to support distributed computation requires communication models that can disentangle inter-regional communication from local population dynamics, accounting for region-specific inputs from unrecorded regions.
 In this work, we identified critical failure modes that limit existing communication models---including misidentification due to manually specified external inputs and mislocalization of neural dynamics due to overly flexible communication architectures.
 We introduced MR-LFADS, a communication model specifically designed to mitigate such failures through three key design features: (1) automatic inference of region-specific inputs from unobserved sources, (2) data-constrained communication inferred from reconstructed firing rates, and (3) structured regularization that promotes disentangling and prevents inferring inputs from unobserved sources when the same information can be obtained via communication from observed regions.
 These features discourage the model from learning spurious solutions that explain the data but misrepresent inter-regional interactions.
+While MR-LFADS is one concrete implementation, the three design principles are more general, and alternative architectures---for example, different formulations of the local-region dynamical systems---may also succeed if they incorporate these same principles.

 Using synthetic datasets designed to rigorously test communication models, we demonstrated that \mrlfads outperforms existing approaches in accurately recovering both the structure and content of inter-regional communication.
 Crucially, ablated model variants indicated that these performance gains stem directly from \mrlfads design features.
 Applying \mrlfads to real multi-region electrophysiological recordings further validated its utility. \mrlfads inferred inter-regional interactions that accurately predicted brain-wide effects of causal perturbations, despite these perturbations being absent during training.
 In this setting, \mrlfads models were also more reproducible across random model initializations compared to a model variant that removed data-constraints on inferred communication.